chrismccolgan/celebrity-tribute-mount-st-helens/README.md

 Your first task as a reporter of the NSSTA is to compile a tribute report on one of the many artists we are considering as a potential honoree winner.
 Listed below is the information we need to be gathered.
 Each one of you will be responsible for building a web page to present this information to our judges for consideration.

 Keep in mind you should be practicing what you have learned so far in class.
-When you are building your site, make sure you are using semantic tags whenever possible and use Flexbox for styling instead of CSS frameworks such as Bootstrap or Materialize.
+When you are building your site, make sure you are using semantic tags whenever possible.

 ## All pages should include:
 1. Navigation with links to the other pages of the report.